pyropecs/netFlixClone/README.md

-this is a netflix landing page this landing page clone based on netflix landing page in 2019 so now when you see it you may accuse some changes on the original landing page
+                                                                This is a netflix landing page

+                                                This landing page clone based on netflix landing page in 2019

+                                              when you see it now you may accuse some changes on the original landing page ...i will try to add the new features on this clone;)